 We are additionally able to consult on areas of story and portrayal in which we specialise, including psychology, criminology, sexual dramaturgy, violence against women, and first nations and refugee perspectives.

-At KIS, we believe that race, ethnicity, culture, language, religion, gender, orientation, disability, socio-economics, privilege and access are integral to conversations around power dynamics and consent.
+At KIS, we believe that race, ethnicity, culture, language, religion, gender, orientation, disability, socio-economics, privilege, age and access are integral to conversations around power dynamics and consent.